MrBearTW/somewhere/AWS/CDK.md

 ### Permissions

+- 說明
+    - The AWS Construct Library uses a few common, widely-implemented idioms to manage access and permissions.
+The IAM module provides you with the tools you need to use these idioms.
 - Principals
+    1. IAM resources such as Role, User, and Group
+    2. Service principals (new iam.ServicePrincipal('service.amazonaws.com'))
+    3. Federated principals (new iam.FederatedPrincipal('cognito-identity.amazonaws.com'))
+    4. Account principals (new iam.AccountPrincipal('0123456789012'))
+    5. Canonical user principals (new iam.CanonicalUserPrincipal('79a59d[...]7ef2be'))
+    6. AWS organizations principals (new iam.OrganizationPrincipal('org-id'))
+    7. Arbitrary ARN principals (new iam.ArnPrincipal(res.arn))
+    8. An iam.CompositePrincipal(principal1, principal2, ...) to trust multiple principals
 - Grants
+    - Every construct that represents a resource that can be accessed, such as an Amazon S3 bucket or Amazon DynamoDB table, has methods that grant access to another entity.
+All such methods have names starting with grant.
+    - e.g. For example, if bucket is an Amazon S3 bucket, and function is a Lambda function, the code below grants the function read access to the bucket.
+        - ```ts
+            bucket.grantRead(function);
+            ```
 - Roles
+    - The IAM package contains a `Role` construct that represents IAM roles.
+        - e.g. The following code creates a new role, trusting the Amazon EC2 service.
+            - ```ts
+                import * as iam from '@aws-cdk/aws-iam';

+                const role = new iam.Role(this, 'Role', {
+                    assumedBy: new iam.ServicePrincipal('ec2.amazonaws.com'),   // required
+                });
+                ```
 - Resource policies
+    - A few resources in AWS, such as Amazon S3 buckets and IAM roles, also have a resource policy.

 ### Context

+- 說明
+    - Context values are key-value pairs that can be associated with a stack or construct.
 - Construct context
+    1. Automatically from the current AWS account.
+    2. Through the --context option to the cdk command.
+    3. In the project's `cdk.context.json` file.
+    4. In the project's `cdk.json` file.
+    5. In the context key of your `~/.cdk.json` file.
+    6. In your AWS CDK app using the `construct.node.setContext` method.
 - Context methods
 - Viewing and managing context
+    - Use the cdk context command to view and manage the information in your `cdk.context.json` file.
 - AWS CDK Toolkit --context flag
+    - Use the `--context` (`-c` for short) option to pass runtime context values to your CDK app during synthesis or deployment.
 - Example

 ### Feature flags